matopher/blog/source/_posts/a-delightfully-short-guide-to-static-site-generators.md

 Before you reach for Github Pages, make sure you've considered the new generation of static site generators to streamline your development process.

-In this talk, I take a crash course through the most exciting tools that introduce API-driven content through GraphQL and even make it a snap to add smart functionality through severless functions.
+In this talk, I take a crash course through the most exciting tools that introduce API-driven content through GraphQL and even make it a snap to add smart functionality through serverless functions.

 ## [Check out the slides](https://speakerdeck.com/matopher/a-delightfully-short-guide-to-static-site-generators?slide=3)